-Iran Declares Strait of Hormuz Closed, Threatens Attacks on Passing Ships
+Iran Declares Strait of Hormuz Closed, Threatens Action Against Passing Ships

 In Brief

-Iran has declared the Strait of Hormuz closed and threatened to attack any ship attempting to pass through it.
+Iran has declared the Strait of Hormuz closed and threatened to attack any ship attempting passage.

 Key Facts

-- Iran has declared the Strait of Hormuz closed to all maritime traffic
+- Iranian officials have announced the closure of the Strait of Hormuz to maritime traffic.

-- The Strait of Hormuz is a vital chokepoint for global oil, gas, and other commodities such as fertilizer
+- The Strait of Hormuz is a critical route for global oil, gas, and other commodities.

 What Happened